2022

 Luican-Mayer, Adina

-Scanning tunneling microscopy and spectroscopy studies of graphene Book
+Scanning tunneling microscopy and spectroscopy studies of graphene PhD Thesis

 title = {Scanning tunneling microscopy and spectroscopy studies of graphene},